New Builds Mortgages

 A guide to new build mortgages

-Everything you need to know about buying a new build home, from mortgage requirements to completion timelines and snagging.
+What buying a new build home actually involves, covering mortgage requirements, deposits, completion timelines and snagging.

 ReadDeveloper incentives explained

-How developer contributions, gifted deposits, and upgrade packages work, and how they affect your mortgage.
+How developer contributions, gifted deposits and upgrade packages work, and the way each one can affect your mortgage.

 ReadNew build vs resale properties

-Comparing the mortgage process, costs, and practical considerations of buying new versus buying an existing home.
+How the mortgage process, the costs and the day-to-day practicalities compare when you buy new against buying an existing home.

 Read